 Check out this blog about the 5 Reasons You Should Elope in Oregon for even more great information!

 Oregon generally has a very moderate temperature compared to other parts of the country.
 Ignoring the crazy heatwave we had this summer, Oregon is usually about 75 degrees in the summer and around 45-50 degrees in the winter.
 You'll never be too hot in the summer, especially if you elope on the Oregon coast!
 Contrary to popular belief, it really only rains in Oregon in the winter and it's usually a light rain or intermittent.
 So while it will likely be wet for your winter elopement, it's still totally gorgeous!
 Take advantage of the snow-covered mountains in the background when you stay at a cute little Airbnb in the forest for your winter elopement.
 And bring me along!

-You can have the perfect Oregon elopement at any time of the year, depending on which weather you prefer the most.
+You can have the perfect Oregon elopement at any time of year, depending on which weather you prefer.
 Certain locations may be better in one season versus the other which is one of the reasons why hiring a local photographer is so important so you can have that firsthand knowledge.
-I love helping my couples find their perfect elopement location that’s off the beaten path and make their dreams come true.
-If you’re searching for an Oregon Elopement Photographer make sure you fill out my contact form so we can start planning your perfect day!
+I love helping my couples find their perfect elopement location that's off the beaten path and make their dreams come true.
+If you're searching for an Oregon Elopement Photographer make sure you fill out my contact form so we can start planning your perfect day!

 Best Places To Elope In Oregon

 1. Government Cove in the Columbia River Gorge